Nonequilibrium Processes involving Single Macromolecules

 Interplay of Electrostatic and Hydrodynamic Interactions in Complex Fluids

 The project aims at the development of new efficient simulation methods for investigating electrostatic and hydrodynamic effects in complex fluids.
 Examples are the dynamics of charged macromolecules in solution under the influence of external fields and/or in confined geometry, as well as the (hydro)dynamics of interfaces in phase separating fluids.
 Examples of physical problems of interest are (i) the electrophoresis of charged polyelectrolytes or colloids in microchannels with different geometries and different wall properties, (ii) the dielectrophoresis of polyelectrolytes or colloids in an alternating electric fields, and (iii) multiphase flow.
-We collaborate with C. Holm (Uni Stuttgart) and B. Dünweg (MPI-P Mainz), and we are funded in part by the VW foundation and in part by the SFB TR6.
+We collaborate with C. Holm (Uni Stuttgart) and B. Dünweg (MPI-P Mainz), and we are funded in part by the VW foundation.
 For more information, please contact Friederike Schmid.

 Crystalline or Liquid-Crystalline Order in Polymeric Systems